jnozzi/cocoadev.com/markdown/DoesDelegateExist.md

 Let me see if I can be a little clearer...I know this sounds confusing...

-In my app, I use the General/NSTableView delegate "tableView:heightOfRow:" to make a table view with variable row heights.
+In my app, I use the NSTableView delegate "tableView:heightOfRow:" to make a table view with variable row heights.
 In Tiger this works great (this delegate is new in 10.4), but in Panther, since this is new in 10.4, it never gets called.

 However, because I implement the "tableView:heightOfRow:" method in my code for use on Tiger, "respondsToSelector:" returns YES for this method, even on Panther (because it is implemented in my code for Tiger).

-So what I am looking for is a way to find out if the "tableView:heightOfRow:" method exists in the General/NSTableView class (it does exist on Tiger where it is new in 10.4, and does not exist in Panther).
+So what I am looking for is a way to find out if the "tableView:heightOfRow:" method exists in the NSTableView class (it does exist on Tiger where it is new in 10.4, and does not exist in Panther).
 Does that make things any clearer?

 In other words: **If the docs say a delegate is "New in 10.4", is there a way to test the delegate for existance to return YES on 10.4 and NO on 10.3?**